|Date Posted:||November 10, 2023|

 Job Summary and Key Objectives:

-The Front Desk Associate is responsible for providing full and professional customer service as the first point of contact for visitors at all three Telfair Museum’s locations.
-The Front Desk Associate engages visitors by describing our three sites, accurately completing sales transactions for admissions tickets and/or museum memberships.
+The Front Line Associate is responsible for providing full and professional customer service as the first point of contact for visitors at all three Telfair Museum’s locations.
+The Front Line Associate engages visitors by describing our three sites, accurately completing sales transactions for admissions tickets and/or museum memberships.
 This position is part-time and includes working at all three sites.
-Telfair Museums offers a competitive pay rate and benefits package, including the availability of paid vacation and holiday schedule.

 Key Responsibilities and Duties: